bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 49°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Cloudy
-- 68% humidity
+- 65% humidity
 - 17 mph wind
-- 60% cloud cover
+- 64% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
 - 0.27 inches of rain in the past 24 hours